Bhanu-partap-13/60DaysOfJava/Day52/readme.md

-# Day 52: Collections and Generics in Java
+# Day 52: ArrayLists in Java

 Today, I explored the topic of **Collections by Generics** and implemented **ArrayLists** in Java.
 Below are some beginner-friendly multiple-choice questions (MCQs) and a few code-based questions to help master this topic.